 Selected edges (blue) are of minor priority and will be discarded

-Assuming you are already familiar with network extraction from your favourite mapping source you can open your net with netedit and reduce it to your area of interest.
+Assuming you are already familiar with network extraction from your favorite mapping source you can open your net with netedit and reduce it to your area of interest.
 Assume you have a navteq file you can select (and then delete) all edges with a priority of less than -1 to reduce it to a highway network.
 Afterwards one can use rectangle selection (hold shift) to further limit the area considered.
 You also might want to enable ramp guessing in the options dialog.
 If the network has been prepared by an older version of SUMO it is probably a good idea to recalculate all the connections afterwards.
 Do so by selecting all junctions in select mode and then resetting them in connect mode.
 There may still be missing ramps and unusual connections which could not be guessed automatically and which should be fixed manually after setting up the basic scenario.

 Your final network should have locations for induction loops on many of the available edges.
 If you have detector positions as geo-coordinates it usually requires some manual work to locate the detectors in the network.
 A starting point can be to use the python sumolib to match the positions to the network: